All you need to know about the Enlighten system

 32. If I have any issues who do I contact?

-Speak to your dentist as they should be your first port of call, but if it’s us you want to speak to then send us an email on email@example.com
+Speak to your dentist as they should be your first port of call, but if it’s us you want to speak to then send us an email at firstname.lastname@example.org

 and we’ll do everything we can to help.